DissonanceTrip/Pico7SegmentClock/README.md

 You SHOULD to change the pin values to match where you have your servos plugged in (or just plug them in to the same pins I did)

-You MUST update the secrets.py file with your wifi name (ssid) and password.
-If you don't do this, you don't get wifi :(
+You MUST update the secrets.py file with your WiFi name (ssid) and password.
+If you don't do this, you don't get WiFi :(

 # Known issues as of 30/10/2024
 Sometimes servos do not move as much as they are supposed to - higher degree value usually fixes this (bump it up by 1 or 2 degrees), but it can throw off the displays as they count up.
 Might make changes to this to let you set a specific degree value per display/servo to fine tune it.
-This should be prety easy to impliment, but overall it works well enough so I haven't bothered yet.
+This should be pretty easy to implement, but overall it works well enough so I haven't bothered yet.

-Sometimes there is issues reconnecting the wifi during operation to resync the time - if you run into this issue you can either remove those checks entirely or just ignore it.
+Sometimes there is issues reconnecting the WiFi, during operation, to resync the time - if you run into this issue you can either remove those checks entirely or just ignore it.
 Everything should keep working.

 If you lose power/internet, and power returns while internet does not, the system will continually reboot as it will fail to set the time via NTP.
 I will correct this with some checks later, but I have not done so yet.